-The abbreviation OTT stands for Over-the-top.
-This means streaming across different devices whenever we want is possible because of “over-the-top,” a convenient little term that explains the new delivery method of film and TV content over the internet without the need for traditional broadcast, cable, or satellites pay-TV services.
+The abbreviation OTT stands for over-the-top.
+This means streaming across different devices whenever we want is possible because of “over-the-top,” a convenient little term that explains the new delivery method of film and TV content over the internet without the need for traditional broadcast, cable, or satellite pay-TV services.
 In simple terms, we’re talking about people paying for the internet from Xfinity to watch Netflix, but not bothering to get 400+ channels from Comcast so they can scroll through ESPN4 on their big screen.

 OTT (over-the-top) is a means of providing television and film content over the internet at the request and to suit the requirements of the individual consumer.
 The term OTT implies that a content provider is going over the top of existing internet services.